maximewel/image_processing/assignement_3/README.md

 * Secondly, the equalization is done using this discrete integer channel
 * Finaly, the resulting equalized channel is passed through the real function again to go back to a [0,1] domain

+## 3) (c) Visually compare the result of the two images after equalizing the histograms (RGB and HSL).
+What can you observe?
+I made a respose in the notebook, here is the extract to read in the context of the hsl_rgb_equalization_(result,histograms):\
+About images:
+> The HSL-encoded image preserve the general aspect of the image way better while still having the equalization effect (Using the whole channel).
+Let's look at the comparative histogram of the resulting RGB/HSL rgb images

+About the histograms:
+> Even though the whole domain is utilized in both cases and each channel is spread more evenly, the RGB equalization has treated the component separately - resulting in a widening of the 3 channels, and a loss of their respective proportionnality.
+With the HSL separation, as the L channel encodes the 3 colors in itself, there is a more consistent equalization of the histogram that conserves image's features such as its dominant color (red for Lena).

+TL;DR: RGB equalization on each channel works as in the image is brighter and has more contrast, but it seems to lose information / change the picture.
+This is probably due do the loss of proportionality between the r,g,b channel that is present in the original pixel encoding.
+HSL equalization does preserve the proportionality by equalizing a channel (L) that is affected / related to the three channels in RGB.
+The histograms are also equalized, but the picture kept its general features such as color space.

 Note: For further questions, don't hesitate to contact me.
 You can play with the jupyter notebook to observe the algorithm on different images of the input folder.